 Cornered since January 3

 Boko Haram had been confined to the fishing town of Baga since its fighters seized it on January 3.
-Thousands were feared killed in that attack,
+Thousands were feared killed in that attack, which lasted days.

 Borno Gov. Kashim Shettima said soldiers will continue their crackdown on the militants.